Chris-Bortel-401-advanced-javascript/bop-it/README.md

     <Counter>
   </GameView>
 </App>
+  Initial State
+    s:prompt === BopIt to begin
+    s:buttonDisplay === Bop-it
+    s:button === Bop-it
+    s:count === -1

+    a:setButtons
+    a:changePrompt
+      f:randomize
+      f:increment
+    a:reset to initial

+    <gamebuttoin
+    - dispatches action with value of button
+    - reducer check for what value will be

 Redux Store:
   - Reducers

-    s:initial
-    s:active
-    s:count
-    s:
-    a:active
-    a:reset to initial
-    a:randomize
-    a:increment

     <Prompt />
     // Displays prompts
       - s: initialState --- Press 'Bop-It' to begin